 Exercise Testing and Prescription

 This course teaches students how to measure exercise performance parameters and develop exercise prescription (training programs).
-The course also explores the legal and ethical issues of exercise testing, pre-participation screening and risk appraisal.
+The course also addresses pre-participation screening and risk appraisal.
 Topics covered include the assessment of aerobic capacity, body composition, and muscular strength, power, endurance and flexibility.
 The application of both laboratory and field based tests will be covered in lectures and laboratories.
 The theory and practice of designing individualised and group exercise prescription is covered, which includes endurance training, interval training and resistance training.

 1. Undertake pre-participation screening and assess risk classification;